HyperIndex Complete Documentation

 While HyperIndex gives you a complete indexing solution with schema management and event handling, HyperSync can be used directly for custom data pipelines and specialized applications.

-Hypersync API Token Requirementsβ
+HyperSync API Token Requirementsβ

-- Self-Hosted Deployments: API tokens are required for unlimited HyperSync access in self-hosted deployments.
+- Self-Hosted Deployments: API tokens are required for HyperSync access in self-hosted deployments.
 The token can be set via the

-file in the root of your HyperIndex project. - Hosted Service: Indexers deployed to our hosted service will have special access that doesn't require a custom API token.
+ENVIO_API_TOKENenvironment variable in your indexer configuration.
+This can be read from the.envfile in the root of your HyperIndex project. - Hosted Service: Indexers deployed to our hosted service will have special access that doesn't require a custom API token.

 For more details about API tokens, including how to generate and implement them, see our API Tokens documentation.